 During this first wave of #GetHealthy Ladies Day, nearly 1,100 people were screened for breast cancer and 5% of them were referred for further tests.
-For the second consecutive year, we have embarked on the second wave of our community engagement programme #GetHealthy Ladies Day, where we will be visiting a social welfare centre every month, from January to September, and 4 social welfare centres in October, to commemorate Pink October.
+For the second consecutive year, we have embarked on the second wave of our community engagement programme #GetHealthy Ladies Day, where we will be visiting earmarked social welfare centres across the island every month, and 4 social welfare centres in October, to commemorate Pink October.

-As at date, more than 1,400 people including 50+ gentlemen were screened for breast cancer.
+As at date, 2,151 people including 108 gentlemen were screened for breast cancer.
 5% of the people screened were referred for further tests.